lmponcio/lmponcio/README.md

 I'm a Civil Engineer that codes.
 I am passionate about automating workflows.

-- ⭐ I have significant experience in developing Python and AutoLISP scripts for task automation, coupled with valuable experience as an Engineering Manager.
+- ⭐ I have significant experience in developing Python, VBA and AutoLISP scripts for task automation, coupled with valuable experience as an Engineering Manager.
 - 🔭 Currently, I am employed as an Educator at Code Camp.
 - 🌱 At present, I am dedicated to expanding my knowledge in AWS.